deltawave-tech/pcp/README.md

 ### 2. Export to MLIR

-We provide a utility tool to trace your PyTorch model and convert it into a "stateless" StableHLO MLIR module that PCP can execute.
+We provide a utility tool to trace your PyTorch model and convert it into a StableHLO MLIR module that PCP can execute.

 Run the exporter tool: